entropicalabs/openqaoa-website/docs/parametrization/parametrization.md

                                     }
                                 )
 ```

+Note that when using the fourier type, we need to specify the `q` value!
+For more details check out the [fourier-parametrization](docs/parametrization/fourier-parametrization.md) page.

 !!! warning "Using `custom`"
     When using the `custom` initialization strategy, we have to provide the appropriate number variational parameters in the form of a dictionary, `variational_params_dict`.
 The keys of the this dictionary are specific for the chose parametrization and the values depend on the number of values, p.
 Examples for how to use `custom` can be found in the separate pages.